Internal probe clears Capitol Police officer in shooting of Ashli Babbitt

 The Justice Department found in April that there was insufficient evidence to prove Babbitt’s civil rights had been violated and that it was reasonable for the officer to believe he was firing in self-defense or in defense of lawmakers fleeing the House chamber.

-Mark E. Schamel, an attorney for the officer, said in April that his client acted appropriately on Jan 6.
+Mark E. Schamel, an attorney for the officer, said in a statement that the officer’s actions were “nothing short of heroic.”

-“His bravery on January 6 was nothing short of heroic,” Schamel said in a statement.
-“He stopped the rioters from gaining entry into the Speaker’s Lobby and saved the lives of countless members of Congress and the rioters.
-His heroism should be no surprise to those who know him.”
+“He stopped the final surge of rioters that were mere steps from members of Congress,” Schamel said.
+“It is not hard to imagine the impact on our democracy had these rioters been able to reach their intended targets: sitting members of Congress.”

-Roger Witthoeft, Babbitt’s brother, told The Post in April that the officer should have been charged in her shooting and should face a jury.
-He called his sister a “decent woman” and a “patriot.”
+Terrell N. Roberts III, an attorney for Babbitt’s family, said in an email that the Capitol Police should release a copy of the entire investigation so it can be reviewed by the public to determine if it was thorough, competent and fair.

 In June, Babbitt’s family filed a lawsuit seeking more details about the officer who shot her and documents related to the investigation of the shooting.

-Babbitt was a supporter of QAnon, an extremist ideology based on false claims, and ardent backer of Trump, her since-deleted Twitter account showed.
+Babbitt was a supporter of QAnon, an extremist ideology based on false claims, and an ardent backer of Trump, her since-deleted Twitter account showed.
 She tweeted support for Trump’s baseless claims that the 2020 election was stolen.

 Babbitt also spent more than a decade in the military, and her ex-husband said she served in Iraq and Afghanistan.